 Peppers are extremely fun to grow since there are dizzying arrays of them to choose from; with a variety of colors and flavors from sweet to the hottest hot.
-Because of this variety, it is sometimes difficult to know when to begin harvesting the peppers.
+It is because of this variety, though, it is sometimes difficult to know when to begin harvesting the peppers.

 When to Harvest Peppers